Tevin-Isaac/Azle-101/Tutorial.md

 Congratulations🎉 you can now  check out the **[dacade x ICP course and get you some free ICP token reward ](https://dacade.org/communities/icp/courses/typescript-smart-contract-101/learning-modules/b14741ea-ee33-43a4-a742-9cdc0a6f0d1c)**, to build your own Azle Smart Contract.

-To learn Deeper about Azle click this link https://demergent-labs.github.io/azle/query_methods.html
+To learn Deeper about Azle click refer to this link https://demergent-labs.github.io/azle/query_methods.html